RoxyFarhad/stryd-web-challenge/README.md

 Hello from the Stryd team!

 Thanks for taking the time to complete this exercise.
-Please submit your solution no more than 3 days after you receive this project.
+Please submit your solution no more than 72 hours after you receive this project.
 We're excited to review your work.

-In this task, you'll need to setup a small web application using [React](https://reactjs.org/) to allow someone to view some basic details about their run workout data.
+In this task, you'll need to setup a small web application to allow someone to view some basic details about their run workout data.

+There is a base project in this repo that should get you started building using [React](https://reactjs.org/).
+However, if you do not know React and feel you could better implement a solution using another framework or method, please feel free to do so.

 You will need node and npm or yarn installed on your machine.